Experience Glassblowing for Yourself

 During non-production hours, Tembo Glassworks offers its fully equipped glass blowing facility to individuals for glassblowing demonstrations or private/small group lessons.
 No previous glass blowing experience is required.
-Contact the studio owner, Dawn del Alamo, at (210) 218-5827 to discuss your needs.
+Contact the studio owner, Dawn del Alamo, at 210.218.5827 to discuss your needs and schedule a session.

 Folks can count on Tembo to be honest and enthusiastic and we provide a laid-back, friendly atmosphere.
 Our primary focus is personalizing each experience based on the needs of our clients.
-We want to take the mystery out of this craft and pride ourselves on our awesome guest snacks like coconut water, mandarin oranges and gourmet cashews.
-Yes, we can be fancy.]
+We want to take the mystery out of this craft and pride ourselves on our awesome guest snacks like coconut water, mandarin oranges and gourmet almonds.
+Yes, we can be fancy.

 Learning to "block" a gather of molten glass